Table of Contents

 - The last part of the name must include either “Limited”, “Corporation”, “Incorporated”, “Sendirian Berhad”, “Société à Responsabilité Limitée”, “Société Anonyme”, “Sociedad Anonima”, “Besloten Vennootschap”, “Gesellschaft mit beschrankter Haftung”, “Naamloze Vennootschap” or their abbreviations;

-- It must be the unique name in the company register;
+- It must be the unique name and not already registered in the company register;

-- It shall not be identical to the name of a corporation formed under the Anguilla laws before 1st January 1995;
+- It must not be identical to the name of a corporation formed under the Anguilla laws before 1st January 1995;

-- It shall not suggest or imply any members or departments of United Kingdom’s government;
+- It must not suggest or imply any affiliation with the United Kingdom government or its departments;

-- It shall not suggest a political party or its leader;
+- It must not suggest a political party or its leader.

-The island requires all IBCs to have and maintain a registered agent in Anguilla to act as an intermediary to receive all legal documents and notices from the Registrar for the companies.
-The registered agent must be a person who holds a relevant license.
+Anguilla requires every IBC to have a registered agent, who acts as an intermediary to receive legal documents and notices from the Registrar on behalf of the company.

 - The company name;

-- The name of the company’s first registered office in Anguilla;
+- The name of the company’s initial registered office address in Anguilla;

-- The number of shares to be authorised and issued with detailed information;
+- Detailed information regarding the number of shares to be authorized and issued by the company;

-Bank account opening.
-A corporate bank account is crucial to manage business transactions of your Anguilla IBC.
+A corporate bank account is crucial to managing the business transactions of your Anguilla IBC.
 For an Anguilla resident, it is a very easy process to obtain a bank account; however, it is much more difficult for a non-resident to open one.
-It is advised to choose a trusted service provider to open bank account for your Anguilla IBC.
+It is advised to choose a trusted service provider to open a bank account for your Anguilla IBC.